luthersystems/shiroclient-sdk-go/CONTRIBUTING.md

-# Contributing to ELPS
+# Contributing to shiroclient-sdk-go

-ELPS is an open source project welcome to contributions from the community.
+shiroclient-sdk-go is an open source project welcome to contributions from the community.

 Please file issues on GitHub if you believe there is a bug or if documentation is unclear.